-Noosa Council in collaboration with the community are trialling a number of traffic and transport initiatives over the period from 6 to 28 April 2019.
+Noosa Council in collaboration with the community is trialling a number of traffic and transport initiatives over the period from 6 to 28 April 2019.
 "Go Noosa" aims to provide a relaxed and fun travelling experience for locals and visitors.

 The Go Noosa trials are funded by Noosa Council's Sustainable Transport levy.